UK Government Urges Supermarkets to Voluntarily Cap Prices on Staple Foods

 What Happened

-The UK government has asked major supermarkets to consider voluntarily capping prices on staple foods, including eggs, bread, and milk, in response to rising food costs.
+The UK government has asked supermarkets to voluntarily cap prices on staple foods, reportedly in exchange for easing some regulations.
+The move aims to help consumers facing rising living costs.

 Why It Matters